roozbe/crawling/readme.md

 ## Installation

-Use the package manager **maven** to install foobar.
+Use the package manager **maven** to install project.

 ```bash
 mvn clean package
 mvn spring-boot:run
 ```
 After running the project, it will initially start to collecting all products detail.
+The project uses BloomFilter for don't list the same product more than one.
 ## Swagger
 Swagger Url : ```http://localhost:9585/swagger-ui.html```